Veterans and Military

 Immerse yourself in our nurturing and inclusive campus environment, where you’ll find an extensive range of undergraduate degrees spanning over 70 different subject areas.
 For those seeking advanced education, we offer graduate degrees in business, education, and nursing.
 Additionally, we provide online degree options for both undergraduates and graduates, as well as certificate programs, all designed to accommodate diverse learning preferences.

 Just minutes from Manhattan, our prime location grants every student unparalleled access to the vast educational, cultural, and career resources of New York City.
 Moreover, we proudly participate in the Yellow Ribbon program, extending its benefits to eligible students.

 With our commitment to fostering a veteran and military-friendly culture, you can expect small classes and a rigorous curriculum that promote a personalized learning experience.
 Our dedicated faculty and staff understand and appreciate the unique perspectives and experiences you bring to the academic setting.

 Join us at the University of Mount Saint Vincent, where we go above and beyond to provide unwavering support, a thriving community, and an exceptional education for our military-affiliated students.

 Coordinator for Military and Veteran Services

 Title 38 USC 3679(e) Compliance

-In accordance with Title 38 US Code 3679 subsection (e) of the Veterans Benefits and Transition Act of 2018, College of Mount Saint Vincent will not impose a penalty on any student using veterans education benefits under Chapter 31 (Vocational Rehabilitation & Employment) or Chapter 33 (Post 9/11 GI Bill®) because of the individual’s inability to meet his or her financial obligations to the institution due to the delayed disbursement of funding from the Department of Veterans Affairs (VA).
+In accordance with Title 38 US Code 3679 subsection (e) of the Veterans Benefits and Transition Act of 2018, University of Mount Saint Vincent will not impose a penalty on any student using veterans education benefits under Chapter 31 (Vocational Rehabilitation & Employment) or Chapter 33 (Post 9/11 GI Bill®) because of the individual’s inability to meet his or her financial obligations to the institution due to the delayed disbursement of funding from the Department of Veterans Affairs (VA).